boldingd/EclipsePhaseContent/Kainouda2035.md

 >
 > **Gunslinger#MONOLITH**: Ha!
 Exactly like that.

-### Kainouda Defense
+### Defensive Systems and the KEDC

+The KDC is also responsible for the defence of the asteroid, which is managed through the Kainouda External Defense Consortium.

+One of the few on-going obligations that an owner incurrs when purchasing a plot of Kainouda 2035 from the KDC is to contribute dues to the KDC to pay for the ongoing defence of the asteroid; the KDC in turn does this via a special contract with the Kainouda External Defense Consortium.
+The KEDC, in turn, contracts out to various microcorps to construct, operate, and crew the satellites defences.

+Notably, contractors do not bring their own hardware; instead, the KEDC purchases defensive systems from construction microcorps, and then pays to have them crewed in seperate contracts; this is to prevent one contractor from holding the KDC hostage (metaphorically or literally).
+The operation of the defensive systems are also broken into multiple contracts; this both helps to control prices, and to ensure that one failed contract renewal does not leave all of the asteroid's defenses uncrewed.

+Like many large, prosperous habitats — especially those in the asteroid belt — Kainouda 2035's defense systems are substantial.

+#### Satellites and Emplacements

+Primary defense is provided by a fleet of satellites.
+There are more than one hundred of them, built with various sizes, roles, and capabilities; they orbit at altitudes between 15km and 160km.
+These include large weapons satellites, carrying batteries of anti-ship missiles, destroyer-scale particle-beam bolters, and point-defense systems; smaller satellites carrying radar, infrared, and other sensors; point-defense satellites capable of engaging missiles, fighters, and humans; on-station drones; and other satellites whose specifications the KEDC has not disclosed.

+The orbits of these satellites are inclined so they do not pass in front of the axial space-ports — although because the satellites are orbiting and can rotate freely, this does not restrict their coverage or field of fire.

+As a final measure, the asteroid also has some defense emplacements on its surface — although these are few, because they must be designed carry their own weight while "hanging" off the surface of the asteroid, and because their fields-of-view are limited compared to the orbiting satellites.

+> **anarcat**: Short reminder: a grid of IR and radar sensors like that is *very* hard to defeat.
+> Space is very cold, you are very not, and IR sensors are very good.
+>
+> And thermodynamics doesn't *actually* let you do most of the stuff that you've seen in movies.
+>
+> **Apotheotician**: Again, not my area of expertise, but that's the impression I've got from the sneakier Sentinels that have come through: hard enough to be a practical impossibility.
+>
+> Those point-defense satellites are the other problem: you get shredded very shortly after you're detected.
+>
+> **Bauble**: I'll say it again.
+> This hab, like most habs, you'll want to dark-cast.
+> Or find some way to go through the space-port "legit."
+>
+> **Gunslinger\#MONOLITH**: Stupid question, but could jamming or hacking work?
+> I'm guessing jamming is a no-go because they've probably got ALIs on the platforms that take over.
+>
+> **anarcat**: I mean, *probably*.
+> And I'm willing to bet that their communication to C&C is through farcasters, just like the communications satellites, so you'd probably have to hack the actual C&C system in the hab.
+> And if you're hacking the *probably* air-gapped C&C system in the hab, you're already on board.
+>
+> **Gunslinger\#MONOLITH**: OK, stop being a prick.
+> I know you've defeated systems like this before; how'd you do it?
+>
+> **anarcat**: Short answer: small bots falling slowly.
+> Carefully-designed bots can be very small, very dark, have very low radar signatures, and survive getting very cold.
+> And they can afford to fall slowly, taking weeks or months to drift to the target.
+>
+> One time I used an orange — a literal orange!
+> Flesh has a pretty low radar return, so I put a protean hive inside an orange, covered it in dull-black organic grease and adhesive, cooled it, and gently lobbed it at the target.
+> Damn thing took two-and-a-half months to get captured and spiral in.
+> When it hit, it stuck to the surface, made some proteans, the proteans scurried out and made a bot, and the bot pinged me.
+>
+> **Gunslinger\#MONOLITH**: You're the devil.
+>
+> **H0N3**: Why couldn't you do that with a person?
+>
+> **anarcat**: Too big; either too warm or made of too much metal — sometimes both; too impatient to wait two months, and the breathy ones can't cary that much air; most of the breathy ones also can't get *that* cold, even in medical statis; too easy to see, because all these satellites and habs are also covered in cameras.
+>
+> **H0N3**: Why is falling slowly important?
+> Why not fall quickly?
+>
+> **anarcat**: You need to burn thrusters to start and stop, and burning thrusters means being seen in IR.
+> Cold-gas jets exist, but they aren't powerful, not enough to stop you if you get launched at high speed.
+>
+> **Bauble**: Or you could stop dragging it out with this bush-league spy-movie bullshit and BUY A FUCKING DARK-CAST.
+>
+> **anarcat**: Or that.

+#### Ships

+Ships and drones take a secondary role in defense.
+The KDEC fields relatively few drones, relying on fewer than three dosen fighter craft.
+In their place, it fields several larger craft, four "corvettes" and three "clippers."

+The "corvettes" are intended to act as deterrants for larger attackers, like pirates.
+The corvettes are about the size of an SOTV, and carry heavy weaponry: two of them are armed with batteries of anti-ship missiles, while the third carries a naval-scale particle-beam weapon and a point-defense system.

+The "clippers," in turn, are intended to patrol commercial traffic in the space near the hab.
+They are about the size of an LOTV, and are more lightly armed than the corvettes, carrying only two lower-energy particle-beam weapons; howevery, they also carry a large radar system, imaging and inspection systems, point-defense systems, and a small compliment of marines and security drones.

+Of course, while these craft are durable, they are not armored the way that a destroyer would be.
+Lacking a fusion (or antimatter) drive, they also do not have the range that a destroyer would.

 ## The Thistledown Cooperative

-The Thistledown Cooperative is a large Extropian market-socialist cooperative that has come to dominate the affairs of Kainouda 2035; while nominally an Extropian cooperative, it has come to operate much like a (left-wing minarchist) state.
+The Thistledown Cooperative is a large Extropian market-socialist cooperative that has come to dominate the affairs of Kainouda 2035.
 Almost three-hundred and fifteen thousand people are members of the Thistledown Cooperative — a solid majority of the asteroid's population.
-The Thistledown Cooperative also owns more than two-thirds of the asteroid's habitable volume, and large portions of its vital infrastructure (like power and life-support systems).
+The Thistledown Cooperative also owns more than two-thirds of the asteroid's habitable volume, and large portions of its infrastructure (like power and life-support systems).
 The Cooperative's major holding is the Thistledown Cavern, a massive, cylindrical cavern laid out along the axis of rotation (a little like a Jovian "Reagan Cylinder," although the residents prefer to call it a "Bear Habitat").

 ### Structure of the Cooperative

 The cooperative is organized along market-socialist lines, and run by direct-democratic vote.
 The cooperative's various assets — its habitats, infrastructure, and productive capital — are owned collectively.
-Infrastructure is administered by the cooperative directly; productive capital, like industrial mechs, minifacturies, and server farms, are held by member-owned community banks and leased to members of the cooperative.
+Infrastructure is administered by the cooperative directly; productive capital, like industrial mechs, minifacturies, and server farms, are held by member-owned community banks and leased to members of the cooperative for productive use.
-These community banks then lease their managed capital back to their members.
-There are several competing community banks; each bank is owned by its members, and each member of the Thistledown Cooperative is a member of exactly one of the various community banks.
+These community banks compete with one another, encouraging the efficient allocation of resources; each member of the Thistledown Cooperative is a member of exactly one community bank.
-The community banks and the cooperative itself are the only institutions allowed to charge rent.
+The community banks and the Cooperative itself are the only institutions allowed to charge rent.

 > **RategoryTheory**: So, basically, I get to "own" a cornucopia machine, as long as I pay a recurring fee to an institution that the community controls?
 >
 > So, you guys went to a lot of trouble to re-invent market-anarchist taxes?
 >
-> **anarcat**: I mean, kind of.
+> **anarcat**: I mean, actually, yes.
-> The intent is to create a social-distribution system that can run without a state.
+> The intent is to create a social-distribution system that can run without a dangerous central authority.
+> And hey, look at that, we did!
 >
-> **RategoryTheory**: I mean, yes, obviously, but this doesn't strike you as inefficient?
-> Or a maybe seem like wasted effort, given that they wound up with "basically a state" anyway?
+> **Apotheotician**: You say "we" but, for the record, you are not a member of the Thistledown Cooperative.
 >
+> **anarcat**: Oh, right.
+> That's correct.
+> I'm a mutualist, but I'm not from the Thistledown.
+>
+> **RategoryTheory**: \>\@anarcat I mean, yes, obviously, but this doesn't strike you as inefficient?
+> Or maybe seem like wasted effort, given that they wound up with "basically a state" anyway?
+>
 > **Apotheotician**: No?
-> What don't you like?
 > Compare our system to the government of any Venusian habitat and tell me we're the ones wasting effort.
 >
+> And anyway, I thought you where a big fan of markets, what part of this don't you like?
+>
 > **Bauble**: Spoiler: it's the socialist part she doesn't like.
 >
 > **Gunslinger#MONOLITH**: I repeat: imagine looking at market-anarchists and saying "too socialist."
+>
+> **plasmage**: I'm just amused we got to see ratty and catty be on opposite sides of something.
+> Usually the Firewall chapter of the John Stuart Mill fan-club are pretty much on the same page.
+>
+> **Padre**: We just need ratty and gunny to get on the same side of something, and we'll be right on track for the eschaton.
+>
+> **RategoryTheory**: \>\@Apotheotician It's the part where I'm still paying taxes — to a group I *have to join* — but we're not calling it a "government" so that's totally fine and we're totally still anarchists.
+>
+> Or, actually, it's the part where the not-a-government gets to tax me, but doesn't guarantee my rights or enforce laws I get to vote on or run an impartial court system or anything.
+>
+> **anarcat**: Well, it actually kind of does, funnily enough.
+> I guess we'll find out if it meets with your approval when we get to that part of the write-up.

 ## Other Extropians

 ### Other Mutualists

+Of course, there

 ### Anarcho-Capitalists